-The right support from professionals – such as GPs, paediatricians (doctors who specialise in treating children), speech and language therapists, physiotherapists, educational and clinical psychologists all help children with a learning disability to reach their full potential.
+The right support from professionals – such as GPs, paediatricians, speech and language therapists, physiotherapists, educational and clinical psychologists all help children with a learning disability to reach their full potential.

 “Susan had lost the power of speech due to neglect at home and I took her back through all the baby stages of language development and singing nursery rhymes to her.
 When my granddaughter came round, Susan would join in and sing with her and so we discovered that Susan loves music and it helps her relax.